wannaBMD/TGCN/README.md

 ![Image text](https://github.com/wannaBMD/TGCN/blob/main/image/Figure1.jpg)
 ## Data
 The multi-omics data and gene association networks used in TGCN can be found in the './data/' folder:<br>
-'./data/pan/mut_features_miRNA_sub_du.txt': Among the 51-dimensional vector of multi-omics data, 48 dimensions are the same as in EMOGI, consisting of gene mutation rates, differential DNA methylation rates, and differential expression rates, which span across 16 different cancer types.
-We adopt the same way as HWC to calculate the differential expression scores of miRNAs associated with genes.<br>
+'./data/pan/mut_features_miRNA_sub_du.txt': The 51-dimensional vector of multi-omics data.<br>
-'./data/pan/string_850/', './data/pan/CPDB/' and './data/pan/BioPlex/': The folder contains the pan-cancer data required by TGCN for gene sets from different PPI sources.<br>
+'./data/pan/': The folder contains the pan-cancer data required by TGCN for gene sets from different PPI sources.<br>
 './data/Specific cancer/': The folder contains the specific cancer types data required by TGCN for gene sets from different PPI sources.<br>
 All data are used as input or output for programs in './Preprocess_data_required/'.<br>
 ## Requirements